Nicholas Lane

 George Minshull da

-Nicholas Lane Richard Cushee
+Nicholas Lane e Richard Cushee

 A toymaker’s globe, London 1816